plantnet/malpolon/examples/ecologists/sentinel-2a/README.md

 - `change_last_layer_modifier()`
 - `change_last_layer_to_identity_modifier()`

-Furthermore to perform transfer learning in this context you can :
+Furthermore to perform transfer learning with model modifications you can :
 - Train from scratch by setting config hyperparameter `model.model_kwargs.pretrained` to false
 - Manually change your model and use a freeze strategy before `trainer.fit` (in your main script) to only train 3 bands at once
-- Restrain your trainings to 3 bands and merge several trainings output features
+- Restrain your trainings to 3 bands and merge several output features

 Future updates will aim at making this step easier.